Rainier-PS/SoundTune/README.md

-Got it!
-I'll keep the formatting exactly as it is and only change what’s necessary to explain the background issue.
-Here's your updated README:

----

 # **SoundTune**
 SoundTune is an Android application that automatically adjusts media volume based on ambient noise levels.
 Built with Jetpack Compose and Material Design 3, it provides a seamless experience for managing audio volume in different environments.